Physicians in Practice: Ways to Align and Remain Independent

 The categories below represent general guidelines for the various types of PSA models, but agreements do not need to fit rigidly within each.
 We often work with clients who mix and match different components of each model to develop a solution that works best for their goals and market.
-Think of a PSA like a pizza.
-While most can agree on the base ingredients, there are numerous variations in sauces, toppings, and crusts that can produce a delicious creation suited for the guest (except maybe sardines).
+Think of a PSA like a pizza: most can agree on the base ingredients, but different types of sauces, toppings, and crusts produce a delicious creation uniquely suited for each person (except maybe sardines).

 Clinical Co-Management Agreement

-- Traditional CCMA.
 A management agreement exists between a physician practice entity and the hospital.
 The contracted management services relate to a specific service line.
 This model is common when one practice aligns with the hospital as that does not require the creation of a separate entity.

-- Joint Venture CCMA.
-A physician or group of physicians and the hospital create a jointly-owned new entity through which management services are administered.
-This CCMA model is less common as the joint venture and is subject to more regulation and a longer implementation timeline.
-Because the entity is owned by the hospital and physician(s), this type of CCMA is viewed as more permanent.
+A physician or group of physicians and the hospital create a jointly-owned new entity to administer management services.
+This CCMA model is less common because the joint venture is subject to more regulation and a longer implementation timeline.
+Because the hospital and physician(s) own the entity, this type of CCMA is more permanent.

-It is important to note that PSAs and CCMAs are far from the only ways for independent practitioners to partner with hospitals or health systems.
-Joining managed care networks or ACOs (no longer unicorns!), setting up call coverage or medical directorship agreements, and creating or using management services organizations (MSOs) represent additional strategies for consideration among providers who want to align and remain independent.
+It is important to note that PSAs and CCMAs are not the only ways for independent practitioners to partner with hospitals, health systems, or other corporate entities.
+Joining managed care networks or ACOs, setting up call coverage or medical directorship agreements, and creating or using management services organizations (MSOs) represent additional strategies for consideration among providers who want to align and remain independent.